cloudmesh-community/fa19-516-152/project/report.md

 ##### Description

-* Client intiates a cms storage_switch command with options such as
+* Client initiates a cms storage_switch command with options such as

   1. File and directories copy from source to target
   2. List the files